 The bowl comes in three sizes, which means that you can find the right size for your cage and ensure that it fits on the wire.
 The bowl is dishwasher safe which makes it easy to clean and maintain.
 Also, the bowl is smaller than they look in pictures, and unless you’re very lucky, the hooks will not fit tightly over the cage or metal wire, so rattling could be an issue.

 If you do have a cage or other metal wire to which it can attach, the Ethical Pet Stainless Steel Cat Bowl could be a beneficial purchase.
+Overall, we think this is one of the best stainless steel cat bowls out there this year.

 5. QT Dog Stainless Steel Cat Bowl